-This tells you the percent of residents exhibiting signs of depression.
-Increased rates of depression may imply worse patient care.
+This tells you the percentage of patients who are exhibiting symptoms of depression.
+High rates of depression could imply lower quality care.

 Appropriate Vaccine Usage

-This tells you the percent of residents that were administered the pneumonia and flu vaccines.
-Higher vaccination rates should be the norm at this point.
+This indicates the percentage of residents that were administered the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Walnut Street Terrace Nursing Home, 13.9% Percentage of Patients
+In Walnut Street Terrace Nursing Home, 7.69% of Patients

 This is the percent of patients who required additional assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with ADL's could be a sign of decline of a resident's well-being.

 Short-term Care: ER Visits

-In Walnut Street Terrace Nursing Home, 11.82 Percentage of Patients
+In Walnut Street Terrace Nursing Home, 18.76% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Walnut Street Terrace Nursing Home, 71.65% Percentage of Resident
+In Walnut Street Terrace Nursing Home, 81.65% of Resident

 - Graham Hospital AssociationAcute Care Hospitals 0 miles away210 West Walnut Street Canton Illinois 61520Voluntary non-profit - Private(309) 647-5240